 Since then, Perth Arena has been ranked at number 22 in the world’s top 200 venues in a list compiled by music industry magazine Pollstar.
 A new plaza surrounding the arena will provide even more entertainment options, including new places to enjoy a drink or meal before or after a show.

-Next to the Arena will be a new hotel and entertainment precinct, featuring a 4.5 star AVANI hotel and Residences as well as new cafes, bars and public spaces featuring art and alfresco dining.
+Next to the Arena will be a new hotel and entertainment precinct, featuring a 250-room Dorsett Hotel as well as new cafes, bars and public spaces featuring art and alfresco dining.

 Tree-lined streets and promenades